nathancarter/semigroupviz/to-do-list.md

       is judged sufficient, add something, and ensure something is dropped)
  * `SGPVIZ_HClassToRecord`
-    * should fill in the correct size (not the imposed limit)
     * should fill in a representative, respecting the `ToString` option
     * should fill in all elements if the options permit, again respecting `ToString`